Jstith/ZeroSpice/readme.md

 - Unauthorized access from compromised client devices

 Notably, *session hijacking* is still a legitimate attack vector against ZeroSpice.
 This is an inherent risk to all remote access protocols.
 If the JWT for the Proxy API and a SPICE configuration file are stolen in real time, they could be used to take over the user session.
 I am planning to at least partially mitigate this in future versions of the tool by making the port forwarder more picky about who and when it forwards traffic for.

-## Install

-Detailed instructions to install ZeroSpice can be found in [INSTALL.md](./INSTALL.md).

-The installation instructions cover all necessary components of setting up ZeroSpice, including:
-- Setting up a Proxmox API token
-- Setting up a ZeroTier network
-- Setting up the ZeroSpice server
-- Creating user accounts & secrets on the ZeroSpice server
-- Installing the ZeroSpice client